arrebarritra/DD2360HT23/hw_3/report.md

     ![Histogram](img/hist.png)

+    Note that the seeming gaps between the bins is a matplotlib rendering issue and not empty bins.

 8. **For a input array of 1024 elements, profile with Nvidia Nsight and report Shared Memory Configuration Size and Achieved Occupancy.
-Did Nvsight report any potential performance issues?**
+Did Nsight report any potential performance issues?**

     ```
     Shared Memory Configuration Size    Kbyte   32.77
     ...                                 ...     ...
-    Achieved Occupancy                  %       47.57
+    Achieved Occupancy                  %       96.24
     ```

-    No potential issues were reported by Nsight.
+    Nsight reports that the low compute throughput (`51.71%`) can indicate latency issues.
+This is probably actually due to stalling from all the atomic operations.

 # Exercise 2: A Particle Simulation Application